Am I Allowed to Use Advertising Inflatables for My Business?

 Just as the definition of inflatables is confusing, actual regulations can be just as frustrating to comprehend.
 So what is a business to do?
 Here is some information we've gathered over the years from a variety of sources.
-This information does not equate to suggestions from Landmark Creations, but is rather a list of facts and opinions for you to take under consideration when researching the zoning regulations in your town.
+This information does not equate to suggestions from Landmark Creations but is rather a list of facts and opinions for you to take into consideration when researching the zoning regulations in your town.

-Usually the city’s planning department is in charge of offering permits so they are always a good source for information.
+Usually, the city’s planning department is in charge of offering permits so they are always a good source for information.
 Some cities post their regulations and applications on their websites.
 Normally, one of three things is found.
 Each city either:

 1. Bans the use of inflatable advertising.
 (Like Burnsville, Minnesota where Landmark is located.)

-2. Has restrictions on the content, size or duration of inflatable use.
+2. Has restrictions on the content, size, or duration of inflatable use.

 3. Has no restrictions whatsoever.

 If a business owner is inclined to understand their city’s policy (as opposed to hoping for the best) s/he typically chooses: